 6) Click Done.

 Now, if you haven't already linked your Chromecast or TV, you're going to need to do so.
 To do that, open up the Nest app on your phone, tap on the cog icon in the top right and then choose Google Assistant from the menu that appears.
 From there, you'll just have to link Google Assistant.

 Start casting video to your TV

-To change the name of a Nest camera, go into the Nest app, tap the camera feed, and then tap the cog icon to the top rightâyou can change its location and name by tapping the Where button.
-For Chromecasts, go into the Google Home app: tap the Devices icon (top right), then the menu button (three dots) by the Chromecast, then Settings and Name.
+Now, to change the name of a Nest camera, go into the Nest app, tap the camera feed, and then tap the cog icon to the top right -you can change its location and name by tapping the Where button.
+For Chromecasts, go into the Google Home app, tap the cog icon by your Chromecast on the main devices name, then Settings and then Name.

 Hopefully everything will be up and running first time around.
-If something does go wrong, the most basic issues are usually to blameâmaybe one of your devices doesn't have a strong Wi-Fi connection perhaps, or has gone into standby mode.
+If something does go wrong, the most basic issues are usually to blame - maybe one of your devices doesn't have a strong Wi-Fi connection, or it's gone into standby mode.

 Reinstalling the Nest and Google Home apps can also make a difference in fixing flaky connections, as it forces them back to their default settings and (in theory) gets rid of any corrupted data or badly configured settings that have sneaked in while you've been using your Nest camera or Chromecast.